Social Construct’s computer-optimized buildings could shake construction industry’s foundations – TechCrunch

 Huh recalls his team questioning the status quo: “We wondered, could we build a whole building out of precisely made parts, the way you’d build a plane?”

 Turns out people have made attempts a few times, even before CAD made the idea so attractive.
-“They tried this in the 70s,” Huh said.
+“They tried this in the ’70s,” Huh said.
 “What they found out was they could never get the parts to fit.
-The designs assumed an idealized space – exactly 10 feet or whatever. but it’s never quite 10 feet, the parts just aren’t that precise.
+The designs assumed an idealized space — exactly 10 feet or whatever, but it’s never quite 10 feet, the parts just aren’t that precise.
 Half an inch of error over 10 feet is actually pretty good.
 So everyone works around each other, which means the parts have to be cut to fit.
 Flexibility is more important than precision.”

 Where Social Construct’s process diverges from the industry norm is at the point where the general shape and purpose of the building and its floors have been decided.
 For instance, it may be a largely triangular building with flat corners, the elevator in the center, and with three one-bedroom and one two-bedroom apartments on each floor.